Law25/boilerplate/README.md

 #Html 5
--editorconfig The editorconfig file maintains consistent coding styles for multiple developers working on the same project across various editors.
+- editorconfig The editorconfig file maintains consistent coding styles for multiple developers working on the same project across various editors.
 The EditorConfig project consists of a file format for defining coding styles and a collection of text editor plugins that enable editors to read the file format and adhere to defined styles.
 EditorConfig files are easily readable and they work nicely with version control systems.

+- gitattributes file is a simple text file that gives attributes to pathnames.
+Each line in gitattributes file is of form, when the pattern matches the path in question, the attributes listed on the line are given to the path.
+Each attribute can be in one of these states for a given path.